Rasan (organization): 2005–2012

 In 2005, a constitutional awareness project for women was held in Erbil, which was hosted around many districts of the region.
 The project was supported by Iraq Civil Society and Independent Media Support Program (ICSP) for two months.
 Later in 2005, 35 lectures were held over three months on topics including social and political issues, and women's health.
 This project was also supported by ICSP.
 Between 2006 and 2010, the organization published 85 press releases but stopped publishing after 2010.
 They also published a book titled "Women at Third World", which is about violence and harassment against women.
 The organization also hosted television shows covering violence against women, gender equality, and human and civil rights.

 In 2007, Rasan produced a film about female genital mutilation.
 The production was supported by Human Rights Watch and was displayed in Erbil, Duhok, Kirkuk, Ranya, and Said Sadiq.
 The film entered a competition for Best Films by the Ministry of Human Rights in the Kurdistan region, and was nominated for display in Germany.
 In 2008, the organization worked on 55 cases, in 2009 on 62 cases, and in 2010 on 60 cases, which were mainly about social, political, ideological, or family problems faced by women.
 The organization hosted activities from 2007 to 2012, including the World Conference of NGOs in Washington, D.C., EU Conference of NGOs in Austria, KTK Workshops in Amman, KTK Workshops in Lebanon, Summit of Social Entrepreneurs in Istanbul, and Summit of Women Rights Defenders in South Africa.
-Rasan then took a short hiatus and resumed its work after adding LGBT issues to its focus.
+Rasan then took a short hiatus and resumed its work after adding LGBTQ issues to its focus.